jhu-lcsr/rtt_gazebo/rtt_gazebo_deployer/README.md

 ## Design

-This plugin aims to provide an easy way to run RTT-based state estimation and control systems in Gazebo for use on real hardware.
-This means that the RTT components used with this plugin shuold be identical to the ones used on the real system.
+This plugin aims to provide an easy and efficient way to simulate RTT-based state estimation and control systems for use on real hardware.
+This means that the RTT components used with this plugin should be identical to the ones used on the real system.

 ### Gazebo RTT Component